Connect ~ Equip ~ Thrive

 'At least 23% of girls leave school when they start menstruating and the rest miss an average of 5 days during each monthly cycle.’
 WSSCC.

-We are currently distributing sanitary pads through the Smyrna Fellowship trust based in Ooty in Tamil Nadu, Southern India.
+We are currently distributing period packs through the Smyrna Fellowship trust based in Ooty in Tamil Nadu, Southern India.

 Smyrna are an NGO dedicated to helping disadvantaged members of the community to lead more enriching and fulfilled lives.
 They provide education, shelter, healthcare and employment to hundreds of children and adults.
 Established in 1985, they have helped more than one thousand children attend school.
 They provide assistance from Smyrna house, providing a home for young girls and looking after abandoned older people.
 Read more about Smyrna here.